 What is a Design Consultant?

-A design consultant is a professional who provides expert guidance and problem-solving for specific design challenges without necessarily handling full implementation.
 According to the American Society of Interior Designers, these specialists create functional and visually appealing spaces by understanding client needs and applying expertise in space planning, color coordination, and material selection.

 The Key Difference: Consultant vs. Full-Service Designer